humdrum-tools/humdrum-documentation/tool/patt/index.md

 Note however, that the first instance of the pattern (beginning at line
 2) was not identified due to the interruption of the common system barline in the fourth line.
-The barlines can be ignored by invoking the **-s** option, followed by a regular expression that uniquely identifies the records to be skipped &mdash; in this case the equals sign.
+The barlines can be ignored by invoking the
+<span class="option">s</span> option, followed by a regular expression that uniquely identifies
+the records to be skipped &mdash; in this case the equals sign.
 The command:

 > ` patt -s = -f template target`